15 Best Restaurants On The Isle of Skye For 2025

 One you need to reserve in advance, Loch Bay delivers incredible food and a unique dining experience wrapped up in a gorgeous waterfront location.

-Best for: Special occasions and beautiful interiors
+Best for: Seafood and beautiful interiors

 Gasta Port Righ, Portree